InfoSecInnovations/concierge/README.md

 - `delete_collection`
 - `delete_document`

-## Known issues

-- `unknown shorthand flag: 'd' in -d` and/or you have the `docker-compose` command instead of `docker compose`.
-This indicates that you're using an older version of Docker than we support.
-The best course of action would be to install the latest version following instructions from here: https://docs.docker.com/engine/install/.
-However if you're unable to do this, you may be able to get the Concierge Docker requirements running using `docker-compose --file ./docker-compose.yml up`.
-- on MacOS urllib3 gives a `NotOpenSSLWarning`, as far as we aware you can ignore this warning without issue.
-This should only be present when using the development environment.

 ## Want to get involved? ##

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) then our [Contribution Guide](CONTRIBUTING.md).